Advertiser Disclosure

 When you call Delta, as a Silver Medallion, you can speak with an agent much faster than if you were a regular SkyMiles member.

-This is especially useful for times where there are significant irregular operations, such as storms, where you need to be able to speak with an agent as fast as possible to get rebooked.
+This is especially useful for significant irregular operations, such as storms, when you need to be able to speak with an agent as fast as possible to get rebooked.

-It’s worth noting that these agents typically do not have the power to bend any rules or assist with “breaking” policies — at the Silver Medallion level, it’s all about having access to an agent much quicker than if you weren’t a Silver Medallion.
+These agents typically do not have the power to bend any rules or assist with breaking policies — at the Silver Medallion level, it’s all about having access to an agent much more quickly than if you weren’t a Silver Medallion.

 Delta Vacations Savings (Varies, if You Take Advantage of It)